Milad-Akarie/auto_route_library/README.md

 #### Finalize the setup

-after you run the generator your router class will be generated Let MaterialApp use ExtendedNavigator instead of the native one by assigning it to it's builder.
+after you run the generator your router class will be generated Let MaterialApp use ExtendedNavigator instead of the native one by assigning it to its builder.
 ```dart

     MaterialApp(